Contact

 History

 Also beginning 2017, we offered an intensive curatorial programme to curators and artists called The Curatorial Thing.
-Here young and professional artists, curators, and academics met for approximately 7-10 days and attended public lectures and closed workshops with leading cultural, scientific, and artistic professionals invited by SixtyEight Art Institute.
+Here artists, curators, and academics met for approximately 7-10 days and attended public lectures and closed workshops with leading cultural, scientific, and artistic professionals invited by SixtyEight Art Institute.

 In October 2018, SixtyEight was awarded BKF-Prisen, the Danish Union of Artists’ prize for best independent space of the year.
 The motivation for the award included that SixtyEight’s “ambition and international focus are unparalleled in Denmark, even among the state-funded institutions”.
 At the end of 2019 SixtyEight received a prize from the Danish Arts Foundation “towards continued work”, the Foundation stating that “SixtyEight has filled a gap in the market, and it is difficult to see how we could do without the institute”.